 $10 – $400 a month

-Looking at monthly costs including veterinary and medicine costs, food, grooming, and emergency all add up to around $400.
-However, if the bird is healthy, you may end up spending at least $40 per month.
+Monthly costs, including veterinary and medicine costs, food, grooming, and emergency all add up to around $400.
+However, if the bird is healthy, you may end up spending only $40 per month.
 This is especially true if the pet has its toys and playthings already bought plus insurance paid.

 Below are some of the monthly expenditures you are likely to incur.